Computer Science (CPSC)

 This course introduces students to 3D modeling for applications in computing fields.
 It covers the basic and intermediate features in 3D modeling software tools, which are utilized in applications such as 30 visualization, 3D animation, virtual reality/augmented reality, and 3D game design.
 This course also introduces students to the printing of 3D objects.

-Prerequisites: CPSC 100D or CPSC 110D or CPSC 130D or PE 202D
+Prerequisites: CPSC 100D or CPSC 110D or CPSC 130D or (PE 202D or PHED 202D)

 D Requires minimum grade of D.